 - LegesGPT for quick research and associate training

-- AI tools for efficiency gains
+- Agentic AI tools for efficiency gains

-Top Pick: vLex + LegesGPT
+Top pick: vLex Vincent AI plus LegesGPT

-- vLex for global jurisdiction coverage
+- vLex for the broadest global jurisdiction coverage

-- LegesGPT for multi-jurisdiction analysis (38+ countries)
+- LegesGPT for multi-jurisdiction analysis at an accessible price

-Legal Research Best Practices for 2026
+Legal research best practices for 2026

-1. Start with AI, Verify with Databases
+1. Start with AI, verify with databases

-2. Never Rely on a Single Source
+2. Never rely on a single source

 The best researchers cross-reference multiple databases.
 A case that appears on Google Scholar should be verified for current validity.